damienpryan/Palantir/AI_CONTEXT.md

 This setup provides a highly modular, portable, and maintainable foundation for your project, allowing each component to be developed, updated, and scaled independently.

+Update with total docker plan...

+The QAD LLM Project Stack (Proposed & Complete)
+Here's the comprehensive list of the Docker services we'll be using:

+cloudflare-tunnel (Cloudflare cloudflared container)

+Purpose: Establishes a secure, outbound-only tunnel from your host machine to the Cloudflare network.
+It allows Cloudflare to route external traffic to your nginx container without exposing your home server's public IP address or opening inbound ports. nginx

+Purpose: The web server and reverse proxy.
+It receives secure traffic from the cloudflare-tunnel and forwards it to your app container, while also serving any static website content. app_db (PostgreSQL)

+Purpose: Your traditional relational database, dedicated to storing application data like user sessions, chat history, or any other transactional data from your Flask application. vector_db (PostgreSQL with pgvector)

+Purpose: A dedicated PostgreSQL instance, specifically optimized for storing and performing similarity searches on the numerical embeddings (vectors) of your OpenEdge code.
+This is the core knowledge base for the LLM. ingestion (Python Application)

+Purpose: A standalone, batch-oriented application that pulls your OpenEdge code from Git, processes it, converts it into embeddings, and loads these embeddings into the vector_db. app (Python Flask Application with LangChain)

+Purpose: Your main Flask web application.
+It handles user requests, orchestrates calls to the vector_db for relevant code context, sends prompts to the Gemini LLM, and manages application-specific data in app_db.
+Data Flow: How QAD Code Becomes LLM Knowledge (Complete, with Cloudflare) The flow of data, particularly your OpenEdge code, can be broken down into two main phases, with Cloudflare acting as the secure gateway:

+Phase 1: Ingestion (Building the Knowledge Base)

+This phase happens offline or on a scheduled basis to populate and update the vector_db.

+Source Code (Git Repository):

+Your OpenEdge .p and custom .i files reside in a dedicated Git repository.
+This repository is the definitive source of truth for your QAD codebase. ingestion Container Activation:

+The ingestion Docker container is started (either manually, via a scheduled cron job, or a Git webhook).
+Action: Inside the container, the Python script first performs a git clone or git pull operation to fetch the absolute latest version of your OpenEdge code from the Git repository.
+Code Processing (ingestion script):

+Reading & Filtering: The script reads through the cloned .p and custom .i files.
+It applies logic to identify relevant files and potentially their relationships (e.g., which .p files INCLUDE which .i files).
+Chunking: The code is broken down into smaller, semantically meaningful "chunks."
+This is where the OpenEdge-aware splitting logic (e.g., splitting by PROCEDURE, FUNCTION, or specific code blocks) comes into play, along with overlaps to maintain context.
+Metadata Extraction: For each chunk, relevant metadata is extracted (e.g., original filename, procedure name, a flag indicating if it's an include file).
+Embedding Generation: Each text chunk is sent to Google's text-embedding-004 API.
+This API converts the text into a high-dimensional numerical vector (embedding) that captures its semantic meaning.
+Storage (vector_db):

+The ingestion script connects to the vector_db (your dedicated PostgreSQL with pgvector).
+Action: It inserts each chunk's original text, its extracted metadata, and its newly generated numerical embedding into the pgvector table within vector_db.
+Outcome: The vector_db now holds a searchable, semantically rich representation of your entire QAD codebase.
+Phase 2: Query & Response (Interacting with the LLM via Cloudflare)

+This phase happens in real-time when a user asks a question via your external domain.

+External Request (Cloudflare DNS & Tunnel):

+A user accesses your application via your Cloudflare-managed domain (e.g., your-qad-llm.com).
+Cloudflare's DNS directs traffic to its edge network. cloudflare-tunnel (on your server): This Docker container maintains an active, secure outbound connection to Cloudflare's edge.
+When Cloudflare receives a request for your domain, it forwards it through this established tunnel directly to your nginx container.
+Web Server (nginx):

+Action: nginx receives the request from the Cloudflare tunnel.
+It either serves static files directly (e.g., your index.html) or, for API/app requests, acts as a reverse proxy, forwarding them to your app container.
+User Query (app):

+The app (Flask application) receives the user's query (e.g., "How does order_entry.p handle inventory adjustments?").
+Query Embedding (app):

+Action: It sends this user query to Google's text-embedding-004 API (the same embedding model used during ingestion) to convert the query into its own numerical embedding.
+Semantic Search (vector_db):

+The app sends the user query's embedding to the vector_db.
+Action: vector_db performs a similarity search (using pgvector) to find the most relevant code chunks in its database.
+It looks for stored code embeddings that are numerically "closest" to the query embedding, indicating semantic similarity.
+Outcome: vector_db returns the top N most relevant code chunks (their original text and metadata) back to the app.
+Contextualized Prompt (app & Gemini):

+The app (using LangChain) takes the user's original query and combines it with the retrieved relevant code chunks.
+This forms a comprehensive "contextualized prompt."
+Action: This combined prompt is then sent to the Google Gemini Pro LLM API.
+LLM Response (Gemini):

+Action: The Gemini Pro LLM processes the contextualized prompt.
+It uses its vast knowledge and the specific code context provided to understand the query and generate a coherent, accurate, and helpful answer.
+Outcome: The LLM sends its generated answer back to the app.
+Display & History (app & app_db):

+The app receives the LLM's answer.
+Action: It displays the answer to the user through the web interface (served back through nginx and the cloudflare-tunnel).
+Optionally, it also saves the user's query and the LLM's response into the app_db (PostgreSQL) for chat history, ensuring a separate record of interactions.
+This revised walkthrough truly completes the end-to-end data flow, integrating Cloudflare as your secure front door.
+It should be perfect for updating your project plan!

 [END CONTEXT]